 Mitch previously served as Senior Vice President, Federal Government Affairs for Comcast, overseeing the company’s legislative affairs.
 Prior to that, he led federal government affairs for NBCUniversal.

-Prior to joining Comcast NBCUniversal, Mitch established Mitch Rose Strategic Consulting LLC in February 2006 and represented a variety of entertainment, telecommunications and other clients
+Prior to joining Comcast NBCUniversal, Mitch led Mitch Rose Strategic Consulting LLC and represented a variety of entertainment, telecommunications and other clients.

-Prior to joining Disney, Rose spent over fifteen years on Capitol Hill.
-From 1997 to 2000, he was Chief of Staff to Senator Ted Stevens (R – Alaska), then-Chairman of the Committee on Appropriations.
-Rose managed a staff of more than 30, including six attorneys.
+Prior to joining Disney, Rose spent over fifteen years on Capitol Hill working for U.S. Senate Majority Leader Robert J. Dole.
+From 1997 to 2000, he was Chief of Staff to Senator Ted Stevens (R – Alaska), then-Chairman of the Committee on Appropriations, managing a staff of more than 30.
 He served as the Senator’s principal liaison with the Commerce Committee on all telecommunications and transportation issues and his chief advisor on political matters.

 Rose was a key senate staff member in the revision of the Satellite Home Viewer Improvement Act, which for the first time enabled satellite carriers to offer local broadcast stations as a means to compete with incumbent providers.
 He also was instrumental on the staff level in drafting the Wendell H. Ford National Air Transportation System Improvement Act of 1998 and worked on the Internet Tax Freedom Act, among other important pieces of legislation.
 Rose assumed the communications portfolio immediately following enactment of the 1996 Telecommunications Act and worked with members, staff and the Federal Communications Commission to smooth its implementation.